Saving money is kind of hard.

 1. Found Money

-Digit’s greatest strength, in my opinion, is the concept of found money.
+Digit’s greatest strength, in my opinion, is in the concept of found money.
 It is really easy to look at our bank accounts and think because you have a balance you can keep spending.

 If you are budgeting and controlling your money hopefully this isn’t your mentality.
-However, even when you aren’t paying attention it is easy to fall into the mind trap that the money is there and as a result can be spent.
+However, even when you aren’t paying attention it is easy to fall into the mind trap that the money is there and as a result, can be spent.

 These small amounts aren’t even noticeable to most people.
 However, as you begin to add the little amounts up, they can quickly become larger amounts.

-2. Easy to set up and use
+2. Digit Accounts are easy to set up and use

-I had my account set up and ready to go in less than 5 minutes.
-From there, I would receive periodic emails with updates on my balance.
+I had my Digit account set up and ready to go in less than 5 minutes.
+From there, I receive periodic emails with updates on my balance.
 I didn’t have to do any extra work or monitor anything in the system.

 The system takes care of all of the work associated with saving money.
 To be honest, that could be a positive or a negative, but I’m choosing to view it as a positive.

-3. Overdraft Guarantee
+3. Digit Overdraft Guarantee

 Digit guarantees that you will not overdraft as a result of their transfers or they will cover the fees.
 If you keep a super low balance you may want to watch your accounts, but overall, the amounts were insignificant enough on my end to never be a concern.